scaljeri/eventhub-xxl/README.md

     eventHub.on('bar', myFunc1);
     eventHub.on('bar.foo', myFunc2, {phase: EventHub.PHASES.CAPTURING}) ;
     eventHub.on('bar.foo', myFunc3, {phase: EventHub.PHASES.BUBBLING}) ;
-    eventHub.on('bar.foo.baz', myFunc4, {phase: EventHub.PHASES.BOTH) ;  // added to both phases
+    eventHub.on('bar.foo.baz', myFunc4, {phase: EventHub.EVENT_MODE.BOTH) ;  // added to both phases
     eventHub.on('bar.foo.baz', myFunc5) ;

     eventHub.trigger('bar.foo.baz') ;

-`bar.foo` is the namespace and the EventHub will begin with the CAPTURING phase, meaning it will first execute `myFunc2`.
+`bar.foo` is the namespace and the EventHub will begin with the `CAPTURING` phase, meaning it will first execute `myFunc2`.
 Note that `myFunc1` is skipped, because it does not belong to a phase!
 The execution order is

     myFunc2     // capturing
     myFunc5     // end-point